MarioWindsor/vaswani-website/blog/this-is-a-sample-article.md

 2. Have a separate bag for all the paper waste – including face tissues, tetrapaks, cardboard, and printing paper.
 3. Wash and dry glass bottles and keep them in a separate bag or box.
 4. Make sure to collect all your electronic waste in one place.
 Do the same with any medical supplies or even clothes.
 5. Once a month – or once in two months, depending on how much waste your home produces – take all these separate bags and give them to a place that specialises in recycling.
+In Bengaluru
-In Bangalore, for example, IndiaWasted takes in all kinds of waste that a home produces.
+									, for example, IndiaWasted takes in all kinds of waste that a home produces.
 They’ll even weigh it all and tell you how much your home has generated in a month.
 Wouldn’t you like to know?

 #### **Wet waste**